bharathsp/data-engineering-portfolio/Databricks/Certification Exam/Databricks fundamentals MCQs.md

 ```
 A. Through AI/BI Genie Spaces and Databricks Assistant, which allow users to interact with data using natural language prompts.

+Why:
+This is correct because these tools enable non-technical users to gain insights using plain language, not code or technical steps.
 ```

 ---